The 14th World Stem Cell Summit will feature a Awards Gala Dinner at the Hyatt Regency in Miami, Florida on January 23, 2019

-MIAMI, FL – December 20, 2017 — Five deserving healthcare heroes have been selected for the Regenerative Medicine Foundation (RMF) 2018 Stem Cell and Regenerative Medicine Action Awards.
-For 13 years, the nonprofit organization has celebrated the stem cell and regenerative medicine community’s top innovators, leaders, and champions.
-The honorees will be recognized at a gala reception and dinner on January 23rd during the 13th annual World Stem Cell Summit (WSCS) at the Hyatt Regency Miami in Miami, Florida, which takes place from January 22-26, 2018.
+For 14 years, the nonprofit organization Regenerative Medicine Foundation (RMF) has celebrated the stem cell and regenerative medicine community’s top innovators, leaders, and champions.
+The honorees will be recognized at a gala reception and dinner during the upcoming 14th annual World Stem Cell Summit (WSCS) at the Hyatt Regency Miami in Miami, Florida, which takes place from January 22-25, 2019.

-The 2018 Stem Cell Action Award Honorees Are:
+The 2019 Stem Cell and Regenerative Medicine Action Award Honorees:

 About the Regenerative Medicine Foundation (RMF)